ibrahim5126/SWE-Roadmap/README.md

 # SWE Roadmap — Software Engineering + AI/Data Engineering

-Public build log for my transition from BS Business Analytics into Software Engineering, specializing in AI application development with a data engineering track on the side.
+Public build log for my transition into Software Engineering, specializing in AI application development with a data engineering track on the side.
 Non-CS-core background, closing the gap month by month while shipping something real every step of the way.